Take a fresh look at your lifestyle.

 In ethical discussions, resistance often equates to patience.
 Miskawayh defines patience as “the resistance of the soul against desires to avoid succumbing to base pleasures” (Miskawayh, Ahmad ibn Muhammad, 2006, p.
 102).

-In political discourse, resistance corresponds to terms such as resistance, stand, opposition, rebuff in English (Norouzi Khyabani, 2009, p.
+In political discourse, the Quranic Concept of Resistance corresponds to terms such as resistance, stand, opposition, rebuff in English (Norouzi Khyabani, 2009, p.
 417).
 These terms convey meanings of steadfastness, standing firm, opposition, and reactive defense.

-In Islamic jurisprudence, resistance is broadly categorized under the concept of jihad (struggle), specifically defensive jihad.
-Defensive jihad involves standing firm against aggression threatening the foundation of Islam, requiring Muslims to sacrifice life and wealth for defense, regardless of the presence of an infallible Imam or their permission (Mushkini, Ali, 2005, p.
+In Islamic jurisprudence, resistance is broadly categorized under jihad (struggle), specifically defensive jihad.
+Jihad is standing firm against aggression threatening Islam’s foundation, requiring Muslims to sacrifice life and wealth for defense, regardless of the presence or permission of an infallible Imam (Mushkini, Ali, 2005, p.
 245).

-Several Quranic terms parallel the concept of resistance, including:
+Several Quranic terms parallel the Quranic Concept of Resistance, including:

 “O Prophet, urge the believers to battle.
 If there are among you twenty steadfast ones (صابرون), they will overcome two hundred.”
 (Anfal [8:65]).